ShubhamJaitapkar99/maria/README.md

 - Serper
 - Akool

-Refer to the .env.example file in the repository and create a .env file with your specific configuration values.
+Refer to the .example.env file in the repository and create a .env file with your specific configuration values.

 7. Running the Project
 Once your environment is set up, you can run the project by executing: